Best Baby Breathing Monitors Compared: Nanit vs Babysense vs Sense-U

 - Seeking hospital-level monitoring.
 After being in the NICU with your baby, you may have concerns about coming home.
 You won’t have all the breathing and heart monitors you’re used to seeing around your baby, to check that she’s well.
 A baby breathing monitor can offer you a lot of peace of mind as you make the transition to bring baby home.

 - Wanting detailed sleep data each night.
-Some breathing monitors like the Nanit Plus and the Sens-U breathing monitor, translate their data into sleep analysis and advice.
+Some breathing monitors like the Nanit Plus and the Sense-U breathing monitor, translate their data into sleep analysis and advice.
 This means that you can get a report about your baby’s night without having a night nurse there with them all evening.
 It’s also helpful for parents who are beginning to sleep train baby to have this information there.

-Comparison of Nanit vs Babysense vs Sense-u
+Nanit vs Babysense vs Sense-U

 Their combined sleep systems (offering both video and breathing monitors) all scored 4.2 stars or higher across hundreds of buyers.